connorjan/connorjan.github.io/about/index.md

 ---
 <img style="float: right" src="/assets/Head.png" height="250">

-I am currently a second year student at [RIT](http://rit.edu "Rochester Institute of Technology"), and am in the [BS/MS program](http://www.rit.edu/kgcoe/program/bsms-electrical-engineering) in Electrical Engineering.
+I am currently a third year student at [RIT](http://rit.edu "Rochester Institute of Technology"), and am in the [BS/MS program](http://www.rit.edu/kgcoe/program/bsms-electrical-engineering) in Electrical Engineering.
 I am also in the 'Computer Option' which means I get to take more computer-oriented classes such as C++.

-I am currently looking for a Co-op for 2014 during the Summer, or Summer and Fall.
-I am willing to do anything, but ever since taking the class
+I am currently looking for a Co-op for 2015 during the Spring Semester and Summer.
+I am very interested in Digital Logic Design!
+More information about that
-*Digital Systems II* last semester, I have been very interested in Digital Logic Design!
-More information about that [here!](http://connorgoldberg.com/projects/risc_cpu)
+[here!](http://connorgoldberg.com/projects/risc_cpu)

 ###Interests